|Nutritional Guidelines (per serving)|

 Lemon is a favorite Greek addition to many potato dishes, and this quick and easy Greek potato salad relies on lemon to give it a touch of sharpness.
 The end result pairs wonderfully with many main dishes.

 Traditional patatosalata—πατατοσαλάτα in Greek and pronounced pah-tah-toh-sah-LAH-tah—substitutes olive oil for the mayo commonly used in American potato salads.
 This makes it virtually fat-free and guilt-free.
-If you think you need a little dairy, have some feta cheese nearby to sprinkle on top since potatoes and feta are a perfect pair.

 Cut the onion into thin slices, then cut the slices in half.